 Cross Site Migration Matrices

 The cross site migration probabilities, as discussed in section 4.11, are entered on the cross site migration matrix input file(s), with filename(s) specified in the header file “Watershed_Header_File.csv”.
 The user must specify the probability that, for a given life stage, a fish will migrate from one site to another site.
-The model includes cross site migration potential for life stages of fry, parr, pre-smolts, and returning spawners.
-If steelhead fish are being modeled, the pre-smolt life stage can cover a range of fish ages, since steelhead may stay in this life stage for a variable amount of time.
+The model includes cross site migration potential for life stages of fry, parr, One-Plus, and returning spawners.
+If steelhead fish are being modeled, the One-Plus life stage can cover a range of fish ages, since steelhead may stay in this life stage for a variable amount of time.
 For simplicity, the model assumes that any cross site migration happens uniformly across age distributions at this stage.

 As probabilities, the cross site migration probabilities are modeled as Dirichlet random variables.
 As with other Dirichlet random variables, run to run variability, as well as temporal variability, site to site variability, and within site variability is specified by an alpha parameter (as described in section 5.2.2).